GregLando113/AutoMove-NG/README.md

   - Visual Studio 2022
   - cmake
   - vcpkg
+  - A python 3 install for scripts

  ### Commands

  Set environment variable `AUTOMOVE_OUTPUT_ROOT` to where you want the mod to install to, either your skyrim data dir or your ModOrganizer mod folder for the project.

+ You might need to update the vcpkg baselines, so run `py scripts/update-baselines.py` before the build.

+ Build with:

  ```
  cmake --preset vs2022-windows